akash-akya/exile/README.md

 ## Exile

 Internally Exile uses non-blocking asynchronous system calls to interact with the external process.
 It does not use port's message based communication instead does raw stdio using NIF.
-Uses `select()` based API for asynchronous IO.
+Uses asynchronous system calls for IO.
 Most of the system calls are non-blocking, so it should not block the beam schedulers.
 Makes use of dirty-schedulers for IO.

 **Highlights**